 Personalised Learning is doing this for our online training programs too.
 It will present learners with content that is deemed most interesting or appropriate, based on their preferences, browsing history or work role.
 It is the modern encyclopedia - huddling related information together for us so we don’t miss out on any of those ‘hitch hiking learning nuggets’.
 Read more about this in our blog about 'the reluctant elearner'.

 How can I use Adaptive Learning?

 Thankfully, it’s not even a complicated solution.
-There are now modern Learning Experience Platforms that have a built-in adaptive layer as standard - all you need to do is build the learning elements for your learners.
+There are now modern Learning Experience Platforms that have built-in adaptive learning technology as standard - all you need to do is build the learning elements for your learners.

 For example, there is Logicearth’s fully-managed adaptive learning service Verify.
 It’s your gateway into a modern world of individually tailored learning programmes - a complete, scalable service where we help you create only what you need, when you need it.
 Plus, our Learning Experience Designers will guide your way, allowing you to sit back and let sophisticated AI algorithms do that adaptive magic.

 Adaptive Learning is a path that not everyone has travelled down yet.
 But with the appeal it will have for learners and the burden it could take off of L&D’s shoulders; it will not be long until it is well-trodden!

 Would you like some help in adopting an adaptive learning environment in your workplace?
 Contact Logicearth for an informal chat about your needs and discover our range of adaptive learning systems and solutions.